nfdi4cat/voc4cat-tool/templates/README.md

 The identical template `voc4cat_template_043.xlsx` is included in [voc4cat-tool/templates](https://github.com/nfdi4cat/voc4cat-template/tree/main/templates).

-## Earlier Excel template versions
+## Earlier template versions

 Earlier template versions which are not listed here should not be used.

-# Vocabulary config file template "idranges.toml"
+# Vocabulary configuration file template "idranges.toml"

 With this cofig file ranges of integer IDs can be pre-allocated to specific contributors.
 Also ORCID and ROR ID can be specified for each contributor.